esPass/espass.github.io/why.md

 With smart contracts we can enable the easy combination of multiple secrets and speed up the process at the entry this way.
 Lets say a family wants to enter some event - with merging you only have to scan once - without once per family member.
 You even have the ability to split it up again dynamically - e.g. when something unforeseen parts the groups way before the event.

+### Improved early bird sales

+You can create a smart contract for early-bird sales and yield smart passes from this.
+You can even improve this with smart-contracts by not having fixed deadlines for certain prices - but use the blockheight - so the ticket gets more expensive with every block.

 Coupons
 -------